Sbt (software)

 sbt is the de facto build tool in the Scala community, used, for example, by the Scala 2 and Scala 3 compilers themselves, Play Framework, and Lichess, a popular chess server.
-The sbt project is "bootstrapped" — it uses sbt to build itself and considers dogfooding a positive feature.
+The sbt project is "bootstrapped" — it uses sbt to build itself.

 History

 sbt was originally released as an open-source project by Mark Harrah in 2008.
 Over the years, it has evolved significantly through numerous releases, each introducing new features, bug fixes, and enhancements.
 Here is an overview of the significant releases, along with the key changes and innovations they introduced: